lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 Click on "Add New Chart".
 Next to "Plot Type", select "Histogram" from the drop-down menu.
 Next to "Column or expression" enter "e", the column name containing the eccentricity values.
+Set the "Min" and "Max" values to 0 and 1, and the "Bin width" will automatically update to 0.02.

 .. figure:: /_static/portal_tut01_step01e.png
     :width: 400